kristinaradeva1/XML-project-2025/README.md

 # XML-project-2025
 Final XML technologies project
+## Topic
-A system for bus ticket reservations
+A system for bus ticket reservations.
+The system allows users to search for available buses, book tickets, and manage reservations using XML-based technologies.

+## Technologies Used
+- XML, XSD, XSLT, HTML